 The Stop, Think, Act: Ready to Assess toolkit, is available at no cost from AIR SEL Solutions.
 It 1) highlights the importance of implementation readiness and the conditions that foster SEL and development; 2) includes assessments of learning conditions in and out of school; and 3) updates the list of available social and emotional competency assessments.

-This log can be used as a daily and weekly record of the implementation of an individual student’s intensive intervention plan and can provide fidelity data used withing individual problem solving meetings.
+This log can be used as a daily and weekly record of the implementation of an individual student’s intensive intervention plan and can provide fidelity data used within individual problem solving meetings.

 NCII has created a series of tools to help teams establish efficient and effective individual student data meetings.
 These include sample agendas, note taking forms, facilitator materials, and problem solving tools.

-Since 2011 the National Center on Intensive Intervention (NCII) has worked to build the capacity of state and local education agency personnel, university faculty, practitioners and other stakeholders to support the implementation of intensive intervention in reading, mathematics, and behavior for students with severe and/or persistent learning and behavioral needs, often in the context of thei
+Since 2011 the National Center on Intensive Intervention (NCII) has worked to build the capacity of state and local education agency personnel, university faculty, practitioners and other stakeholders to support the implementation of intensive intervention in reading, mathematics, and behavior for students with severe and/or persistent learning and behavioral needs.

 This fourteen minute video, developed by NCII in partnership with the Wyoming Department of Education and staff and students from Laramie County School District # 1, shares Wyoming’s journey in building the capacity of educators to implement data-based individualization (DBI) to improve academic and behavior outcomes for students with disabilities as part of their state systemic improvement pla